COLLABORATORS

 PROF NICOLETTE ROMAN

 is the Director of the Centre for Interdisciplinary Studies of Children, Families and Society at the Faculty of Community and Health Sciences at the University of the Western Cape.
 Her research focuses on Family Science.
-She serves as a co-researcher and collaborator with the Chair in Waste and Society.
+She serves as a co-researcher and collaborator with the Chair.

 PROF ANMAR PRETORIUS